 - B. All driving horses must be at least 3 years old. - C. Horses must be serviceably sound. - D. The only person to handle the reins, under penalty of elimination, is the driver.
 No change of driver is permitted during any class. - E. Dress Code: Headers and Drivers should be dressed appropriately.
-The dress in the show ring is to complement the overall appearance of the unit, not take away from the appearance. - 1.
-Hats for gentlemen are optional, except when in formal attire. - 2.
-No strapless dresses in any driving class. - 3.
-No sandals or open toed shoes to be worn by driver or header. - 4.
-No T-shirts or shorts. - 5.
-No farm, individual, or animal names may be displayed. - F. Headers Required: All youth exhibitors in any driving class must have a header 13 years or older.
+The dress in the show ring is to complement the overall appearance of the unit, not take away from the appearance. - Hats for drivers are optional, except when in formal attire. - No sandals or open toed shoes to be worn by driver or header. - No T-shirts or shorts. - No farm, individual, or animal names may be displayed. - F. Headers Required: All youth exhibitors in any driving class must have a header 13 years or older.
 Headers are to enter the ring when the line-up is called, may assist in setting up the animal and then step back two-paces where they are to remain, except in an emergency, until the judge's card is turned in. - G. Note: Judges are cautioned that this rule in no way negates the requirement in youth classes that animals must display good manners, stand quietly in the line-up and back readily. - H. Horses may be shown with a full mane or mane with bridle path clipped and full tail.
 All headers should be appropriately attired. - I. Driving whips must be of suitable style, and the tip of the lash must not reach past the shoulder of the horse.
-Driving whips are required for every driving class. - J. Cavessons or nosebands are optional in the Driving Division. - K. All carts must be easy entry carts. - L. Undue noise created by a vehicle will be a reason to excuse the entry from the ring. - M. Boots, wraps, etc. of any description are prohibited. - N. Harness in this division must be: - 1.
-Of the light type with breast collars. - 2.
-No full hames allowed. - 3.
-Blinders are required.
-Round or square blinders are permissible. - 4.
-Side or over-checks are required. - 5.
-Check must be hooked. - 6.
-Breeching is optional. - O. No other appliances may be used on a driving horse (Example: no fly nets on the ears, face, or body). - P. At 4-H events no passengers are allowed in the carts. - Q. Bits in the pleasure driving division shall be of the snaffle type.
-No Liverpool bits, curb chains or curb straps are allowed. - R. Martingales and Check Bits are optional. - S. Any exhibitor may wear protective headgear (Certified ASTM/SEI Equine Helmet) in any division or class without penalty from the judge(s).
+Driving whips are required for every driving class. - J. Cavessons or nosebands are optional in the Driving Division. - K. All carts must be easy entry carts. - L. Undue noise created by a vehicle will be a reason to excuse the entry from the ring. - M. Boots, wraps, etc. of any description are prohibited. - N. Harness in this division must be: - Of the light type with breast collars. - No full hames allowed. - Blinders are required.
+Round or square blinders are permissible. - Side or over-checks are required. - Check must be hooked. - Breeching is optional. - O. No other appliances may be used on a driving horse (Example: no fly nets on the ears, face, or body). - P. At 4-H events no passengers are allowed in the carts. - Q. Bits in the pleasure driving division shall be of the snaffle type.
+No Liverpool bits, curb chains or curb straps are allowed. - R. Martingales and Check Bits are optional. - Any exhibitor may wear protective headgear (Certified ASTM/SEI Equine Helmet) in any division or class without penalty from the judge(s).
 Headgear harness must be secured and properly fitted.